GWeindel/hmp/README.md

 ![](plots/general_illustration.png)

-hmp is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HsMM-MVPA) of electro-encephalographic (EEG) data based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HsMM_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).
+hmp is an open-source Python package to estimate Hidden Semi-Markov Models in a Multivariate Pattern Analysis (HMP-MVPA) of electro-encephalographic (EEG) data based on the method developed by Anderson, Zhang, Borst, & Walsh  ([2016](https://psycnet.apa.org/doi/10.1037/rev0000030)), Borst & Anderson ([2021](http://jelmerborst.nl/pubs/ACTR_HMP_MVPA_BorstAnderson_preprint.pdf)) and Weindel, van Maanen & Borst (in preparation).

-As a summary of the method, an HsMM-MVPA analysis parses the EEG into a number of significant cognitive event (called bumps) separated by flat period reflecting the ongoing stage initiated by a bump.
+As a summary of the method, an HMP-MVPA analysis parses the EEG into a number of significant cognitive event (called bumps) separated by flat period reflecting the ongoing stage initiated by a bump.
 Hence any reaction time can then be described by the number of bumps and stage estimated using hsmm_mvpy.
-The important aspect of HsMM-MVPA is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of cognitive events on a single-trial basis.
+The important aspect of HMP-MVPA is that it is a whole-brain analysis (or whole scalp analysis) that estimates the onset of cognitive events on a single-trial basis.
 This by-trial estimations allows you then to further dig into any aspect you are interested in the EEG (or MEG) signal:
 - Describing an experiment or a clinical sample in terms of processes detected in the EEG signal
 - Describing experimental effects based on a particular stage duration
 - Estimating the effect of trial-wise manipuations (e.g. the by-trial variation of stimulus strength or the effect of time-on-task)